xiangjunn/tp/docs/UserGuide.md

 ### Help Window: `help`

-Shows a link which refers you to SoConnect User Guide.
+Displays a summary of all commands in SoConnect User Guide.

 **Format:** `help`